pleonar3/Vagrantfile-for-WordPress-Development-Box/README.md

 WordPress Vagrant File
 ======================

 Purpose of this repository is to set up a WordPress Development VM.
 The provision script sets up a simple LAMP web stack.
+Use ./start_vm.sh for cross-platform support (between WSL and native linux).

 Prerequisites
 -------------